la2050/challenge/_2021/play/los-angeles-audubon-society.md

   disparity.
 The Baldwin Hills parklands, in particular, offer an oasis of much-needed green space for the community.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '500' Describe how Los Angeles County will be different if your work is successful.: >- We envision Los Angeles as a place where all people feel welcome and safe when connecting to nature outdoors; where diverse communities have easy access to
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '500' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '5000' Describe how Los Angeles County will be different if your work is successful.: >- We envision Los Angeles as a place where all people feel welcome and safe when connecting to nature outdoors; where diverse communities have easy access to